secmask/practices/small-string-optimize-c++.md

 #C++ Small String Optimize
-Most STL implement use a technical call Small String Optimize(SSO), that store data direct in the string object instead of alloc storage data from heap, which will run faster(no malloc/free needed).
+Most STL implement use a technical call Small String Optimize(SSO), that store data direct in the string object instead of alloc storage buffer from heap, which will run faster(no malloc/free needed).
 Follow is proof of concept how does it implement:

     class string {
     public: